 From 1 through 3 September, 2004, the third session of the first MEAMA course was organized in Bahrain in the Kingdom of Bahrain.
 Seventeen participants from six Middle-East countries participated in the session.
 Originally a one day symposium on aspects of quality of life was planned at the day before the third session.
 For the participants of the course this symposium would have been the first day of the session.
 Unfortunately, because of an unavoidable change in the date of the course, the symposium had to be cancelled.
-A disappointment which was compensated by the presence of two highly qualified speakers, who participated during the whole session, with excellent presentations and fruitful discussions.
+A disappointment which was compensated by the presence of two highly qualified speakers, who participants and fruitful discussions.
 It was a pleasure for both participants and organizers to have prof. dr Miel Ribbe from Amsterdam, the Netherlands, and prof. dr Palmi Jonsson from Reykjavik, Iceland, available for information and advise.